 Weights have been used for aggregating the factors into the final barometer.
 This includes a within pillar weight as well as across pillar weight.
 Subjective weights have been used as alternative methods will not find appropriate weights.
 These weights are based on Hargreaves Lansdown's view of importance in financial resilience.
+The invest pillar is half the weight of the other four pillars.

 Pillar Concept Within-Pillar Weight Pillar Weight

-Affordability of future debt repayments 44%
+Affordability of future debt repayments 45%

 Uncertainty of future debt repayments 22%

-Control Your Debt Use of debt 11% 22%
+Control your debt Use of debt 11% 22.22%

 Arrears 11%

 Subjective evaluation of debt position 11%

-Life insurance 67%
+Life insurance 40%

-Protect Your Family Criticl illness insurance 8% 22%
+Droto at your olf and your family Criticl illness insurance 5% 22.22%

-Income protection insurance 8% 2270
+Protect yourself and your family Sick pay and income protection insurance 40% 22.2270

-Balance of earnings 17%
+Balance of earnings 15%

 Adequacy of liquid assets 50%

-Save a penny for a rainy day Surplus income 13% 22%
+Save a penny for a rainy day Surplus income 35% 22.22%

-Save a periny for a fairly day Sick pay 25% 2270

-Redundancy pay 13%
+Redundancy pay 15%

-Plan for Later Life Value of pension 50%
+Value of pension 50%

-Home ownership 25% 22%
+Plan for later life an for later life Home ownership 22.22%

 Other assets 25%

-Invest Investment intensity - 11%
+Invest Investment intensity - 11.11%